stakejoy/seans-junk/fix-my-etl.md

 # Who's this for?
-This writeup is for someone that has an ETL with a busted blockchain.db
+This writeup is for someone that has an ETL with a busted blockchain.db or busted ledger, but their postgres db is intact.

 # I broke my ETL what do I do?